q-viper/q-viper.github.io/_posts/2020-03-19-unity-has-provided-3-months-of-unity-learning-premium-free-for-all.md

 <!-- /wp:list -->

 <!-- wp:paragraph -->
 <p>Now your at least 30 days are gone and you are ready to head on to next challenge.
-Unity provides Intermediate level courses also and i found the Pluralsight courses to be good choice also.
+Unity provides Intermediate level courses also and I found the Pluralsight courses to be good choice also.
 Below are the links to those courses. </p>
 <!-- /wp:paragraph -->

 <!-- wp:list -->